alchemy-fr/Phraseanet-Docs/en/Admin/Configuration.rst

 static-file
 ~~~~~~~~~~~
-If this option is enabled, the server will serve thumbnails as static content.
+If this option is enabled, thumbnails are served as static content.
 Symlinks to images will be created.

 .. code-block:: yaml